 In this step, you plan what types of slides you'll include in your template.
 The types you decide upon become the master layouts of your template.

 Many professional designers create wireframes.
-These are basically sketches for each type of slide they would like to include in the Google Slides template.
-Wireframing can be quite useful, since it provides a rough visual of what your presentation is going to look like.
+These are sketches for each type of slide they would like to include in the Google Slides template.
+Wireframing can be quite useful.
+It provides a rough visual of what your presentation is going to look like.

-If you're not comfortable creating wireframes, create a list of the slide types you wish to include in your presentation.
+If you're not comfortable with wireframes, create a list of the slide types you wish to include.
 For example:

 - title slide